Zawe-010/akan-name-generator/README.md

-Certainly!
-Here's a connected and comprehensive `README.md` file for your Akan Name Calculator project.
-This README will explain the project, how to set it up, and how everything works together:

----

 # Akan Name Calculator

 Akan Name Calculator is a simple web application that helps you discover your Akan name based on the day of the week you were born and your gender.